DKingAlpha/LaunchpadGamer/README.md

 * Rule 4: Some Arguments can be write in one Action, divided by `|`
 * Rule 5: Some Actions are restricted with EVENT.
 * Rule 6: Be careful with KEYAUTO.
-* Rule 7: () is neccessary , even it's no argument.
+* Rule 7: () is neccessary , even it has no arguments.
 * Rule 8: Velocity needs to be enabled in Launchpad Pro